L3DEVIL/VphonegagaInject/README.md

 ![](https://i.imgur.com/42Sh72L.gif)

 # Prerequisites
-1. **BE AN EXPERIENCED MODDER, NOT A NEWBIE/BEGINNER**
-   * Why this is not for newbie? because you need to be able to do programming and modding.
-It is too difficult for newbies to understand this, and teaching them brings nothing but a totally waste of time.
-This is the basis of this whole guide.
-We can't help you if you don't know how to mod an APK file.
-I gueest you go watch tutorial instead, there are plenty of tutorials on the internet
-   * Be able to mod any games in general (does not need to be a protected games), like modifying .so files, dll files, smali files, etc.
+* **AN EXPERIENCED MODDER, NOT A NEWBIE/BEGINNER MODDER:** You should be able to mod any games in general (does not need to be a protected games), like modifying .so files, dll files, smali files, etc.
+* Basic knowledge of smali dalvik opcodes and ARM and ARM64 assembly (x86 not needed), required for patching meemory
-   * Be able to hook (No need, but recommended if you want to do advanced modding in the future)
+* Be able to hook function in C++ (Not really needed, but recommended if you want to do advanced modding in the future)
-   * Be able to understand basic knowledge of smali dalvik opcodes and ARM and ARM64 assembly (x86 not needed)
+* Basic knowledge of C++ and java
-   * Have basic knowledge of C++, Java
-   * Understanding how Android layout works
+* Basic awareness of how Android layout works in XML and Java.
+This project only uses Java for layout but you will learn it easly
-2. **Time and patience.**
-   * Don't start working on this if you have deadlines or important work.
-Only on your free time
+* Time and patience: Don't start working on this if you have deadlines or important work, only on your free time.
+Take your time to read, learn and get used to work with this project.
-   * Don't rush
-   * Take your time to read, learn and memorize this project.
-3. **Do-it-yourself**
-   * Yes, you must be able to do things yourself, you are free to do whatever you want with this open source project.
-If we can't or won't implement some certain features, try to implement yourself
-   * We are not the teachers, it is not our style, so don't ask us to teach or spoonfeed.
-Spoonfeeding is not acceptable here
+* DIY (Do it yourself): Yes, you must be able to do things yourself.
+If we can't or won't implement some certain features, try to implement yourself.
+We are not the teachers, it is not our style, so don't ask us to teach or spoonfeed.
-   * There are some experienced modders who can totally do themself and solving problem themself, without asking us for help.
-They are really amazing :))
-4. **Softwares you need**
+* An inquisitive mind

+# Softwares you need
 * Android Studio 4 and up: https://developer.android.com/studio
 * Apktool: [Apktool.jar](https://ibotpeaches.github.io/Apktool/) or any 3rd party tools
 * APK Easy Tool.
 To get main activity: https://forum.xda-developers.com/android/software-hacking/tool-apk-easy-tool-v1-02-windows-gui-t3333960
 * Any text editor.
 I use [Notepad++](https://notepad-plus-plus.org/downloads/)
 * Any png compression to compress your png file: https://compresspng.com/
 * Any base64 encoding to encode your file: https://www.base64encode.org/
 * Any audio converters to convert your sound files to .ogg (Optional): [XMedia Recode](https://www.xmedia-recode.de/en/download.php)

 # Download/Clone
 Click on the button that says Code, and click Download ZIP